khaidpham/axe-testcafe/README.md

 # axe-testcafe
 The TestCafe module that allows you to use the [aXe](https://github.com/dequelabs/axe-core) accessibility engine in TestCafe tests.

+This project was forked from [axe-testcafe](https://github.com/helen-dikareva/axe-testcafe) which has been dormant for quite some time.

 ## Installation

 ```bash